ellenle26/hom-fe/README.md

 * Staff acc:
 linh@gmail.com

-* User acc: create your own account (all sign-up account will be set as user only) or use below. anh@gmail.com
+* User acc: create your own account and pass (all sign-up account will be set as user) or use below. anh@gmail.com